 Phase I consists of 57 studio units of permanent supportive housing for individuals exiting homelessness.
 This project, referred to as Hilltop Lofts, was completed with a local non-profit partner, Horizon Housing, who owns the project and developed on THA land.
 Construction completed and the lease up process began at the end 2022.
 Phase II (Housing Hilltop) is oriented toward low-income individuals and families in a mix of studio, 1-, 2- and 3-bedroom units.
-The project began construction in 2022.
 There will be 13,000 square feet of commercial retail space, including a 10,000 square foot performing arts and community gathering space in which THA will prioritize BIPOC-owned businesses to lease the spaces.

 This historically Black neighborhood is rapidly changing and signs of gentrification and displacement are evident.
 The goal is to provide housing for those who are in danger of or who have been displaced.
 With its close proximity to downtown and the hospitals, its many current and future mass transit options, and the neighborhood's history as an artist community, THA's new units will provide affordable housing to low wage earners close to transit and employment and serve as a catalyst for inclusive growth and development of Hilltop.
 It will also help this gentrifying area remain affordable to lower income households.
+To date, Housing Hilltop is not leveraging MTW funds for development.

 - 1800 Hillside Terrace (The Rise on 19th): MTW funds were used to develop what is now referred to as the Rise on 19th, formerly Hillside Terrace.
-Phase I and II are completed and fully on-line.
-The Rise provides 64 units of deeply affordable housing for homeless individuals and small families, as well as people with disabilities and other low-income households. - Aviva Crossing (James Center North): THA acquired a 7-acre retail and commercial area that poses a good transitoriented development opportunity.
+Phases I and II are completed and fully on-line.
+The Rise provides 64 units of deeply affordable housing for homeless individuals and small families, as well as people with disabilities and other low-income households. - Aviva Crossing (James Center North): THA acquired a 7-acre retail and commercial area that poses a good transit-oriented development opportunity.
 It is also directly across the street from the Tacoma Community College and close to transit, shopping, and entertainment.
-THA is working with local housing partners on the sale and development of affordable units in West Tacoma in which THA anticipates construction will begin in 2023 and 2024.
+THA is working with local housing partners on the sale and development of affordable units in West Tacoma in which THA anticipates construction will begin by 2024.
 These multifamily properties will offer a mix of commercial and retail space, along with market rate rental housing.
-It is anticipated that this development will add households sufficient to support the retail and commercial spaces, while offering a high quality, mixed income project that will add vitality to the neighborhood. - 1500 Block: THA proposes to redevelop a property referred to as the 1500 Block.
-This property will be redeveloped with one and two-bedrooms that are conducive to low-income individuals and small households using LIHTC. - Hillsdale Heights: THA is partnering with Bridge Meadows to develop the entire Hillsdale Heights site using tax credits and other public funding.
+It is anticipated that this development will add households sufficient to support the retail and commercial spaces, while offering a high quality, mixed income project that will add vitality to the neighborhood. - Hillside 1500: THA proposes to redevelop a property referred to as Hillside 1500.
+This property will be redeveloped with one and two-bedrooms that are conducive to low-income individuals and small households using LIHTC.
+THA intends to improve the use of the site to provide additional units, expanding the now 16-unit property to at least double the number of units. - Hillsdale Heights: THA is partnering with Bridge Meadows to develop the entire Hillsdale Heights site using tax credits and other public funding.
 This would bring 144 units of affordable housing to households with incomes between 30-60% AMI.
+Additionally, a portion of the property will be prioritized for affordable homeownership.